-- 1: Yes, confirmed

-- 2: No, not confirmed

-- 11.6 Applicant must be prepared and able to conduct testing of data interfaces with the Exchange no later than June 1, 2018 and confirms it will plan and implement testing jointly

-with the Exchange in order to meet system release schedules.
-Applicant must confirm testing with the Exchange will be under industry security standard: firewall, certification, and fingerprint.
+11.6 Applicant must be prepared and able to conduct testing of data interfaces with the Exchange no later than August 1, 2018 and confirms it will plan and implement testing jointly with the Exchange in order to meet system release schedules.
+Applicant must confirm testing with the Exchange will utilize industry security standard: firewall, certification, and fingerprint.
 Applicant must confirm it will make dedicated, qualified resources available to participate in the connectivity and testing effort.

-- 11.7 Applicant must describe its ability to produce financial, eligibility, and enrollment data on a monthly basis for the purpose of reconciliation.
-Standard file requirements and timelines are documented in Appendix D Reconciliation Process Guide.
-Applicant must provide description of its ability to make system updates to reconcilable enrollment fields on a timely basis and provide verification of completion. - 11.8 Does Applicant proactively monitor, measure, and maintain the application(s) and associated database(s) to maximize system response time and performance on a regular basis and can the Applicant's organization report status on a quarterly basis?
+- 1: Yes, confirmed, - 2: No, not confirmed - 11.7 Applicant must describe its ability to produce financial, eligibility, and enrollment data on a monthly basis for the purpose of reconciliation. - 11.8 Does Applicant proactively monitor, measure, and maintain its application(s) and associated database(s) to maximize system response time and performance on a regular basis and can Applicant's organization report system status on a quarterly basis?
 Describe below.

-Single, Radio group.
-1: Yes, describe: [100 words] 2: No, describe [100 words]
+- 1: Yes, describe: [100 words], - 2: No, describe [100 words]